 To Sum Up

 There are many more Ruby on Rails interview questions that we might ask a programmer before we hire them.
 Our purpose was to show you how our interviews are organized at RubyGarage.
-The questions we ask are designed to analyze a Ruby on Rails programmer’s skills as fully as possible.
+The questions we ask are designed to analyze a programmer’s skills as fully as possible.
 Ask the right questions to your Ruby on Rails developers to make sure you hire a programmer who will be a great asset for your team!